rodrigowf/QHCH/README.md

 ## Acknowledgments

 - This theory builds upon ideas from quantum mechanics (e.g., superposition, entanglement), theories of consciousness (like Penrose-Hameroff's Orch-OR, the holographic brain principle), and philosophies of mind.
 The formulation of QHPH was inspired by bridging gaps between these disciplines.
+- This was also large inspired and based upon Orch-OR theory by Stuart Hameroff and Sir Roger Penrose.
 - Thanks to anyone who engages with this project.
 Your interest and feedback help refine the hypothesis and its presentation.

 ## FAQ